wesleytao/advanced/databass/offset.md

 ### Submission Instructions

+Go to the root of your databass codebase repository, and run `git pull` to make sure you have the most recent version.
+You should see a submission script `submit.py`.

 Run the submission script `submit.py` to package and zip your file.
 It will ask you to submit you and your partners' UNIs and specify the assignment.
 It will create a zip file in the current directory.
 Submit the generated ZIP file to Canvas.

         python submit.py --help